Facebook MPK 21

 Kier + Wright has designed extensive on-site and off-site improvements for developments within Facebook’s West Campus, an ongoing expansion of Facebook’s corporate headquarters in Menlo Park.
 The MPK 21 development is a 24-acre portion of the West Campus that includes a 500,000-square-foot, LEED Platinum-certified office building with a green roof.
 Kier + Wright provided civil design and surveying services to support the planning and construction of MPK 21 and its associated off-site improvements.

-Specific scope items provided include topographic survey, mapping, grading and drainage design, utility systems design, stormwater treatment design, stormwater maintenance agreements, stormwater calculations, hydrology calculations, hydraulic calculations, 3D modeling, construction administration and construction staking
+Specific scope provided includes topographic survey, mapping, grading and drainage design, utility systems design, stormwater treatment design, stormwater maintenance agreements, stormwater calculations, hydrology calculations, hydraulic calculations, 3D modeling, construction administration and construction staking.

 MPK 21’s proximity to the San Francisco Bay added complexity to the design of site work.
 To avoid risk of flood damage, the building and finished floor are raised to clear the FEMA base flood elevation and the 50-year sea-level rise elevation.
 Its utilities are installed within the groundwater.
 Kier + Wright prepared buoyancy calculations to confirm that all wet utilities would remain securely in place and resist the effects of the groundwater at its existing depth and at the depth anticipated given the 50-year sea-level rise.